Kuan-Wei-Kuo/SimpleFloatButton/README.md

 # How to use

-You can saw [FloatButtonLayout]()https://github.com/Kuan-Wei-Kuo/SimpleFloatButton/blob/master/app/src/main/java/com/kuo/simplefloatbutton/FloatButtonLayout.java, it's a buttons manager.
+You can see [FloatButtonLayout](https://github.com/Kuan-Wei-Kuo/SimpleFloatButton/blob/master/app/src/main/java/com/kuo/simplefloatbutton/FloatButtonLayout.java), it's a buttons manager.

 Step 1.
 Add button in view.